 To Learn More About The David & Laura Merage Foundation, Please Visit: www.merage.org

 Meet The Foundation...

-Sabrina Merage founded the Sabrina Merage Foundation in 2008 with the intention of building bridges between diverse communities through educational programs for young people.
-She is passionate about the issues of religious, cultural, racial, and ethnic diversity, and promoting tolerance of these issues in schools and college campuses across the country.
+Sabrina Merage founded the Sabrina Merage Foundation in 2008 with the intention of building bridges between diverse societies through educational programs for young people.
+She is passionate about the issues of religious, cultural, racial, and ethnic diversity and promoting tolerance of these issues in schools and college campuses throughout the world.
 Sabrina focuses much of her philanthropic efforts on uniting communities and paving the way for individuals from diverse backgrounds to connect, teach, and learn from one another.
 She spends much of her time doing community work and sits on numerous committees and boards with the hope of affecting change through education.

-She has been invited to speak at conferences all over the country for family members and advisors alike, and has been featured in magazines and business articles for her work with Transom Family and through the Sabrina Merage Foundation, as well as contributing as an expert writer for professional blogs and articles.
+Sabrina has been invited to speak at conferences all over the country for family members and advisers alike, and has been featured in magazines and business articles for her work with CIG and through the Sabrina Merage Foundation.

 Sue is Executive Director of the Merage Foundations and oversees the grant making and operations for the Merage Foundation, and is spearheading the development of the Foundation's Early Learning Ventures initiative to increase the stability and productivity of Colorado's ECE sector through market-based interventions.
 Prior to joining the Merage Foundation in 2006, Sue was the Executive Director of Early Childhood Connections, a non-profit corporation providing early intervention supports and services to over 1,000 infants and toddlers and their families each year in the Denver-metro region.
 Sue also worked as a Senior Program Manger with the Colorado Office of Resource and Referral Agencies where she was responsible for launching Colorado's T.E.A.C.H. program, a public-private venture to provide early care and education professionals with college scholarships.